ppryanichek/100-days-of-code/log.md

 Also learned a bit about transactions.

+### Day 51: December 4, Wednesday

+**Today`s Progress**:

+Today I've delved into transactions.

+I understood how COMMIT, ROLLBACK and SAVEPOINT work, but I haven't understood how to apply them yet....

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)